mmphego/medium-to-speech/README.md

 ## Medium posts to Speech.

 A Python library for lazy people (like myself), who never finds time to read daily [Medium](http://medium.com/) posts and prefer to listen to them instead.
-It convert [medium](http://medium.com/) post to markdown using a [Docker container/image](https://hub.docker.com/r/mmphego/mediumexporter) then uses [gTTs](https://github.com/pndurette/gTTS)  to interface with Google Translate's text-to-speech API which converts text to spoken `MP3` data, thereafter plays the generated `mp3` files with [`cvlc`](https://www.videolan.org/vlc/) assuming it is installed.
+It convert [medium](http://medium.com/) post to markdown using a [Docker container/image](https://hub.docker.com/r/mmphego/mediumexporter) then uses [gTTs](https://github.com/pndurette/gTTS)  to interface with Google Translate's text-to-speech API which converts text to spoken `MP3` files, thereafter plays the generated `mp3` files with [`cvlc`](https://www.videolan.org/vlc/) assuming it is installed.

 ## Apt Requirements